faircloth-lab/phyluce/docs/assembly.rst

 .. attention:: Assembly names **MUST** be unique.

-.. tip:: How do I name my samples/assemblies?
+.. admonition:: Question: How do I name my samples/assemblies?

     Naming samples is a contentious issue and is also a hard thing to deal with using computer code.
-You should **never** have a problem if you name your samples as following, where the genus and specific epithet are separated by an underscore, and multiple individuals of a given species are indicated using a trailing integer value::
+You should **never** have a problem if you name your samples as follows, where the genus and specific epithet are separated by an underscore, and multiple individuals of a given species are indicated using a trailing integer value::